sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 * 1\.
 Plan to use a single testbed to test the StaticRouteBfd.
     * 1.1 using 'show bfd peer' cnd to check BFD session
     * 1.2 test script update state_db BFD_SESSION_TABLE directly without peer BFD session from remote system, then check the static route in local system.
 * 2\.
-Because that there are design changes in StaticRouteMgr and StaticRouteTimer, need to run regression test (without "bfd" field configured, and "bfd"="false" configured)decribled in the following documents.
+Because that there are design changes in StaticRouteMgr and StaticRouteTimer, need to run regression test (without "bfd" field configured, and "bfd"="false" configured)described in the following documents.
     * 2.1 https://github.com/sonic-net/SONiC/blob/master/doc/static-route/SONiC_static_route_hdl.md#4-unit-test-and-automation
     * 2.2 https://github.com/sonic-net/SONiC/blob/master/doc/static-route/SONiC_static_route_expiration_hdl.md#tests
 * 3\. for the StaticRouteBfd, use 2 routes for the following tests